-FOS' are also the Contracting Officer's upgrades or service contract issues. for all facility maintenance, repair and their region.
-Additionally, the FOS provides quidance to the Real Property Man- are mission ready.
-The aFOS' represent our There are ten FOS regions geographi- agement Boards and Real Property Plan- tip-of-the-spear and are usually the first
+FOS' are also the Contracting Officer's upgrades or service contract issues.

-Within each FOS region, three area Fa- Customer Support System.
-These tickets cility Operations Specialist (aFOS) help are approved by the FOS and routed to our ers to identify facility problems, needed
+These 27 contracted personnel work closely with the FOS to ensure facilities vides quidance to the Real Property Man- are mission ready.
+The aFOS' represent our There are ten FOS regions geographi- agement Boards and Real Property Plan- tip-of-the-spear and are usually the first to enter repair and service tickets into the Within each FOS region, three area Fa- Customer Support System.
+These tickets cility Operations Specialist (aFOS) help are approved by the FOS and routed to our